Everyone wants to be excellent

 Credit scores are a fundamental part of getting a mortgage.
 Not only do they affect how much you can borrow, but they also dictate how much you’ll pay each month for the repayments.
 That’s because people with a higher credit rating have access to lower interest rates.

 You can probably guess by now that having a good credit score is vital to accessing the best mortgage deals.
-But how do you ensure your credit rating is in good health, and what can you do to build it up?
+If your rating could be better, then you’ll need to improve your credit score for a mortgage.
+But how do you ensure your credit is in good health, and what can you do to build it up?

 We’ve put this guide together, detailing everything you need to know about boosting the numbers on your credit report before buying a home.
 From learning to utilise credit to getting registered on the electoral roll, here are our top tips for a higher score.